-You know you’re supposed to visit your dentist regularly, but getting that appointment on the calendar can be tough — and not just because of your busy schedule.
+You know you’re supposed to visit your dentist regularly.
+But getting that appointment on the calendar can be tough — and not just because of your busy schedule.

-What are dental anxiety and dental phobia?
+What is dental phobia?

-People with a dental phobia do everything possible to avoid going to the dentist — perhaps only going when extreme pain forces them to.
+If you’re panic-stricken or terrified at the thought of a dental cleaning or procedure, that could be a sign of dental phobia.
+People with a dental phobia do everything possible to avoid going to the dentist — perhaps only going when extreme issues force them to.
 They know that this fear is irrational but are unable to do much to change it.

 Other signs of dental phobia include: